-A lack of sleep can have major effects on a person’s cognitive abilities and can become dangerous.
+A lack of sleep can have major effects on a person’s cognitive abilities and can become dangerous within relationships.
 Not only does it make a person irritable or short-tempered, it can lead to irrationality and a loss of good judgment.
 It can be especially dangerous if someone is exhausted and needs to drive the next day or works with mechanical equipment and power tools.

 How does snoring affect the individual?

-Snoring not only affects our bed partners but it affect us too.
+Snoring not only affects our bed partners but it affects us too within relationships.
 Snoring is often a common symptom of sleep apnea, which is pauses in breathing that can impact blood circulation.
 Sleep apnea can increase blood pressure and over the course of time, may increase the risk of strokes and heart attacks.
 In addition, snoring has been linked to obesity, which brings additional problems of health, from diabetes to heart disease.

 Trying to lose a few excess pounds can make a huge improvement to snoring because the extra weight is often the root cause of the problem.
 Snoring aids that keep the nasal passage more open are also a good way to go, although they are not a solution for everyone and many people find them uncomfortable to sleep in.

 Seek professional help